 You can scale connections further using connection pooling.
 Azure Cosmos DB for PostgreSQL offers a managed pgBouncer connection pooler configured for up to 2,000 simultaneous client connections.

 Storage on coordinator and worker nodes can be scaled up (increased) but can't be scaled down (decreased).

-Up to 2 TiB of storage is supported on coordinator and worker nodes.
-See the available storage options and IOPS calculation above for node and cluster sizes.
+Up to 32 TiB of storage is supported on coordinator and worker nodes in multi-node configuration.
+Up to 2 TiB of storage is supported for single node configurations.
+See the available storage options and IOPS calculation for various node and cluster sizes.

 Subscription vCore limits

 Azure enforces a vCore quota per subscription per region.
-There are two independently adjustable quotas: vCores for coordinator nodes, and vCores for worker nodes.
-The default quota should be more than enough to experiment with Azure Cosmos DB for PostgreSQL.
+There are three independently adjustable quotas: vCores for coordinator nodes, vCores for worker nodes, and vCores for burstable compute.
+The default quota should be more than enough to experiment with Azure Cosmos DB for PostgreSQL and run small to medium size production.
 If you do need more vCores for a region in your subscription, see how to adjust compute quotas.